-Oleksandr Shatkovskyi, UNDP public procurement consultant
+Oleksandr Shatkovskyi,

-Serhii Yaremenko, public procurement expert
+Serhii Yaremenko,

 Oleksandr Nakhod, deputy CEO of the Ukrposhta JSC for procurement senior project manager of the Reform Support Team under the Ministry for Development of Economy, Trade and Agriculture of Ukraine The report has been prepared by the team of Transparency International Ukraine's innovation projects program within the USAID/UK aid project "Transparency and Accountability in Public Administration and Services/TAPAS."
 The views expressed herein do not necessarily reflect the position of the leadership or the Board of Transparency International Ukraine.
 The data and sources used in the report may change after its publication.